UnivHI-MLib-Arch/ASpace-Docs/Upgrade_History/PresentStatus.md

 Last version update: July 2024 (a double upgrade, first from v.
 2.5.1 to v.
 2.7.1, and then from there to 3.4.1)

+[Add in-page links to the Known Issues + Major Changes sub-sections here for easier navigation?]

 ### Known issues lingering from last update

 - PUI Logo placement: Logo should be on the top left corner of the screen, not the top right.